 In Norway, boards in public limited companies must meet a mandatory 40% quota for female representation.
 Many countries have both formal and unwritten laws that protect disadvantaged groups in the population: the secluded caste or “untouchables’” in India, people of Maori and Polynesian descent in New Zealand, and students from economically disadvantaged families in France are some examples.

 As a well-travelled woman of color and a Third Culture Kid who grew up in multicultural society, diversity is woven into the fabric of my being.
 I’m excited by the prospect of meeting individuals from diverse backgrounds because I’ll get to view the world through their eyes.
-I believe that every single person on the planet can teach us something new and enhance our perspectives.
+I believe that every single person on the planet can teach us something new.

 An appreciation for diversity begins at home.
 Maya Angelou once said, “It is time for parents to teach young people early on that in diversity there is beauty and there is strength.”
 This is the only way to combat the “cognitive tribalism,” that causes us to dislike anyone who doesn’t conform to our points of view.
 In our global and multicultural society, giving in to tribal mentality slows down progress and creates tension.